JanHerca/urantiapedia/input/markdown/en/Innerface/Vol11/Innerface_vol11_5.md

 Young's concept of the underlying wave characteristics of light dominated physics for the next one hundred years.
 But then along came the young Einstein to throw a hammer in the works with his interpretation of the so-called photoelectric effect which implied that light also behaved as if it consisted of particles.
 It turned out that both Young and Einstein were right--light does behave both as a wave and as a particle.

-The light particle is given the name "photon."
+The light particle is given the name “photon.”
 It is also determined to be mass-less.
 So what about other sub-atomic particles, those that do have mass, and even electric charge, such as the electron for example?

 Experiments of the same kind as Young's in which a narrow beam of electrons was passed through two parallel slits and then onto a screen gave the same result as Young obtained--an interference pattern of narrow bars interspersed by gaps.
 So electrons too, appear to have wave-like characteristics.
 However when electrons were used, it was also technically possible to slow their presentation rate until only one electron at a time was presented.